leandog/atdd-with-puppies-python-behave/README.md

 ## Run Functional Tests

-By default the functional tests run in headless mode:
+By default, the functional tests run in headless mode:

 ```shell
 behave